agentidea/katagraphos-api/IDEA.md

-# The Idea

-This is an API to create durable and versionable tabular records ( text only for now ) manipulated with PowerShell ( ImportExcel Module by Doug Finke ) command-lets and then persisted in a GitHub repository via PSAdvantage a powerful GH cli wrapper.

-At some point `Authentication` is addressed via Excel's built in read-only OR read/write password.

-API resided in a docker container, currently running on a Digital Ocean droplet (Ubuntu).
-The REST API is served from the PowerShell webserver called `pode`

-# How the name Katagraphos came to be?
+## How the name Katagraphos came to be?

+Perhaps, one may have a need to create secure and durable tabular records?

+Instead of using the name Record API, the use the Greek Language can be useful to create a name and namespace that is unique.

+### The meaning and etemology

-History of the name Katagrapho(s) is when googling the Greek word for `record` I came across the Greek word `Katagrapho`
+ When googling the Greek word for `record` I came across the Greek word `Katagrapho`

 Katagrapho is a verb meaning: